 Yellow Fever is a serious viral illness spread by mosquitoes in the tropical regions of Africa and South America.
 For further information, please see Yellow Fever Vaccination.

-Under International Health Regulations (2005), travellers who have been to an Area affected by Yellow Fever, or who have travelled via an airport of a country affected, are required to present an International Certificate of Vaccination (ICVP) before they are allowed to enter Kenya.
+Under International Health Regulations (2005), travellers who have been to an Area affected by Yellow Fever, or who have travelled via an airport of a country affected, are required to present an International Certificate of Vaccination (ICVP).